adagio130/note/IELTS/self learning/The Biggest Social Movement in Taiwan.md

 assimilate
 Petition Movement
 establishment
+parliament
+pantsy
+plea to
+intellectual

 ------

- the story wasn't as easy as that.
+the story wasn't "as easy as" that.
+"Instead of" being assimilated, the Taiwanese pled to set up its own parliament to rule on their own.

 ------